Key details of the Senate's bipartisan infrastructure plan

 — $65 billion to expand broadband access, a particular problem for rural areas and tribal communities.
 Most of the money would be made available through grants to states.

-— $21 billion for cleaning up superfund and brownfield sites, reclaim abandoned mine land and cap obsolete gas wells.
+— $21 billion to clean up superfund and brownfield sites, reclaim abandoned mine land and cap obsolete gas wells.

 — $73 billion for modernizing the nation's electric grid and expanding the use of renewable energy.